Academics, Programs, and Opportunities

 Throughout the year, many events celebrate a variety of faith traditions and their holidays.
 You may view the Religious Observances Calendar at our website below.

 The resources of this office are available to all members of the college community.
-To find more information and learn more about Oxford’s chaplain (Lyn Pace), visit the website:https://oxford.emory.edu/life/campus_life/religious.html.
+To find more information and learn more about Oxford’s chaplain, visit the website: https://oxford.emory.edu/life/campus_life/religious.html.

-Oxford College encourages enrolled undergraduate students to participate in Study Abroad programs offered through Emory College’s Study Abroad Office.
-Students must be in good academic and conduct standing to participate in any study abroad program.
+Oxford College encourages enrolled undergraduate students to participate in Education Abroad programs offered through Emory College’s Education Abroad Office.
+Students must be in good academic and conduct standing to participate in any education abroad program.

-There are two types of study abroad programs available through this office: summer study abroad and semester study abroad.
+There are two types of programs available through this office: summer study abroad and semester study abroad.

 In addition to any summer or semester study abroad, both fall and spring start students must complete at least three regular semesters (fall and spring semesters only—summer study in Atlanta does not count towards this requirement) at Oxford College.